SenteonLLC/senteonllc.github.io/beta/main.md

 <img src="images/uac.png" width="250">

-Once the install finishes, the Command Center console can now be accessed from this machine.
+After Command Center has finished installing, it can be accessed by searching "Senteon Command Center" in Windows Search or directly at `C:\Program Files\Senteon\CommandCenter\SenteonCommandCenter.exe`.

 ### Senteon Agent